eviljosh/universal-analytics-python/README.md

+# Differences within this fork

+This fork tries to render this library usable under Python 2 and 3.
+It requires future, requests, and six.

+It eliminates the use of HTTPLogger for testing and uses the mock library instead.
+This prevents the test suite from making actual requests, but requires that one trust the requests library to do its job.

+Install this fork with:

+    pip install -e git+https://github.com/eviljosh/universal-analytics-python.git#egg=universal-analytics-python

+The remaining documentation is unchanged.

 # Universal Analytics for Python

 This library provides a Python interface to Google Analytics, supporting the Universal Analytics Measurement Protocol, with an interface modeled (loosely) after Google's `analytics.js`.